 Whether starting a new business venture or introducing new co-owners, having a very well documented business structure and a clear understanding of how future events will be dealt with is essential for business success.
-Speak to our business structure lawyers today!
+Contact our business structure lawyers today!

 Each business structure has different benefits.
-Our Business Lawyers will explain your options and the structure they recommend for your particular circumstances.
+Our business structure Lawyers will explain your options and the structure they recommend for your particular circumstances.
 Having settled on the one best suited, they will document the structure clearly and concisely.

 We are experts in preparing shareholder deeds, trust deeds, unit trusts, partnership agreements and limited partnerships: whether you are starting out, contemplating a re-structure or have grown out of your current arrangements.

 Choosing the right structure for your business is one of the most important decisions you will make as a manager or owner.

 Australia’s four most common types of business structures are:

 - Sole trader – The simplest structure allows you to have full control;